Improved Smoothed Analysis of Multiobjective Optimization: Introduction

+Let us remark that the bounds stated in Theorem~\ref{thm:MainZeroPreserving} hold for any $\K \geq 1$ and not only for sufficiently large values of~$\K$.
+This is why the factor $\K^{(d+1)^5}$ is outside of the $O$-notation.
+The $O$-notation only refers to the parameters~$n$ and~$\phi$.
+For constant~$\K$ like in the binary case the factor $\K^{(d+1)^5}$ is a constant for fixed~$d$.
 In Section~\ref{subsec:ZeroPreserving} we will present some applications of zero-preserving perturbations.
 We will see that they allow us not only to extend the smoothed analysis to linear multiobjective optimization problems that are not captured by the previous model without zero-preserving perturbations, but that they also enable us to bound the smoothed number of Pareto-optimal solutions in problems with \emph{non-linear objective functions}.
-In particular, the number of Pareto-optimal solutions for polynomial objective functions can be bounded by Theorem~\ref{thm:MainZeroPreserving}.
-We say that a $\phi$-smooth instance has polynomial objective functions if every objective function~$V^t$, $t\in\{1,\ldots,d\}$, is the weighted sum of at most~$m$ monomials, where the adversary can specify a $\phi$-bounded density on $[0,1]$ for every weight according to which it is chosen.
+In particular, the number of Pareto-optimal solutions for multivariate polynomial objective functions can be bounded by Theorem~\ref{thm:MainZeroPreserving}.
+We say that a $\phi$-smooth instance has polynomial objective functions if every objective function~$V^t$, $t \in \SET{ 1,\ldots, d }$, is the weighted sum of monomials, where the adversary can specify a $\phi$-bounded density on $[-1, 1]$ for every weight according to which it is chosen.
+Denote the total number of monomials by~$m$ and let~$\Delta$ denote the maximum degree of the monomials.
+Then the following corollary holds.